taegoneom/Taegon_Llama-2/README.md

     return True
 \end{code}

+# Answered code cannot be run directly so this is not perfect answer.
-I edited code above to be available.
+# But syntax is reasonable.
+I edited answered code to be runnable.
 from math import sqrt

 def prime(n):
     if n <= 1 or n == 2: